Top 5 Treks in Nepal. There are many options for the Top 5 treks in Nepal and with so many choices, it can become overwhelming.

 4 – Langtang Trek w/Gosaikunda Lake

-The langtang trek at #4 of my top 5 treks in Nepal is one of most accessible multi day treks in Nepal due to the close proximity to Kathmandu.
+4th on my top 5 treks in Nepal list in the Langtang Trek and is one of most accessible multi day treks in Nepal due to the close proximity to Kathmandu.
 It can also be done in a week, so if you don’t have much time and still want to get up high in the mountains, this is the best option.
 The trek begins after an 8 to 9 hour bus from Kathmandu to Syabrubesi.
 If you don’t add on to your trek by going further afield to Gosaikunda, then you have to backtrack fully and return the way you came.

 This area was heavily damaged and a lot of loss of life during the April, 2015 earthquake.
 However, the region has started to recover and treks are possible and is a good to support the local communities.